QUICK ANSWER

 A national app might prepare you for the first 55 questions.
 It will not prepare you for questions about FREC's 7-member board composition, the 3-business-day earnest money deposit rule, the difference between commingling and conversion, or the two-part homestead exemption structure.

 If you learn by watching (video lessons): PrepAgent or Dearborn/Kaplan.
 Both have substantial video libraries.
 PrepAgent adds live webinars.
 Dearborn/Kaplan adds audio for commute studying.
-Budget accordingly since both charge monthly.
+Budget accordingly and verify the access window before you buy.

 If you want a structured study system: CompuCram.
 The three-phase approach (vocabulary, practice, readiness check) imposes discipline.
 Pair it with a 30-day study plan for scheduling.